Skip to content

 }

 Now Reconcile.
-The finalizer pattern is the part to get exactly right: add the finalizer before you create remote state, and remove it only after the remote state is gone — otherwise you can leak SPIRE entries when a Deployment is deleted:
+The finalizer pattern is the part to get exactly right: add the finalizer before you create remote state, and remove it only after the remote state is gone — in every path that drops the finalizer, including when a Deployment merely falls out of scope because a policy changed.
+Miss one path and you leak SPIRE entries:

 func (r *DeploymentReconciler) Reconcile(ctx context.Context, req ctrl.Request) (ctrl.Result, error) {